DIGITAL STORYTELLING WOKESHOPS

 In 2021 Blackspace partnered with PBS North Carolina to produce segments for Classroom Connections, a TV show designed to bring educational programs to young children, especially in rural North Carolina.
 During the pandemic, thousands of NC families could not access virtual learning due to limited internet, so we turned to an older technology (broadcast television) to close the gap.
 Classroom Connections prodvies English and Math instruction from real public school teachers, interspersed with segments that were dreamed up and produced by Blackspace youth.
 We produced a series of videos, exploring health and wellness, indigenous history, art and culutre.
 In our Land Acknowledgement video, we consulted a panel of Lumbee, Cherokee and Ocannechi-Saponi advisors to develop an animated Indgienous history of North Carolina.
 In our At Home Learning Outro, we collaborated with world-renown puppeteer Jeghetto to animate the cosmos.
 In our Yoga Series, we worked with Yaa Welleness Collective to offer youth mindfulness exercies and affirmations.

 Gaming In Unity

 Gaming in Unity is a 4-week Game Design and Development WokeShop led by Chas Watts.
-Youth gather to put together a blueprint for their own game ideas.
-Participants alternate between brainstorming, learning and using the program Unity as a tool to learn about game design.
+Youth gather to put together a blueprint for their own video game ideas.
+Participants engage in immersive storytelling and design thinking as well as programming with the software Unity to learn about game design.
 Registration for this WokeShop is now closed.